phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 ## Priority in Notifications

 You can set a priority parameter for your notifications.
-Just add a `priority` field in your notification. -2: minimum, -1: low, 0: default , 1: high, 2: maximum priority:
+This priority value determines where the push notification will be put in the notification shade.
+Low-priority notifications may be hidden from the user in certain situations, while the user might be interrupted for a higher-priority notification.
+Add a `priority` field in your notification. -2: minimum, -1: low, 0: default , 1: high, 2: maximum priority.

 ```javascript
 {